MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 ## ... useful things I picked up:

+- Improving the file structure seemed important as it will help others (and my future self) to understand the app quicker
+- So let's learn how to clean up a project after using npx create-react-app
-- [depcheck](https://www.npmjs.com/package/depcheck "npm depcheck") - a small handy package for a quick check on unused / missing dependencies - nice! 😎
+- More cleaning: [depcheck](https://www.npmjs.com/package/depcheck "npm depcheck") - a small handy package for a quick check on unused / missing dependencies - nice! 😎
 - **window.scrollTo(0,0)** - this displays the new page from the top (like it should)
 - CSS variables (I heard about them - now they really make sense, regarding the Dark Theme)
 - What is [font-smoothing](https://szafranek.net/blog/2009/02/22/font-smoothing-explained/)?
-- How to clean up a project after using npx create-react-app
 - and ...
 Markdown!

 ## Markdown